Nijat-Guliyev/Trillo/README.md

 ## Author

-Created by [Nijat](https://www.linkedin.com/in/nijat-guliyev-1949a4294/).
+Modified by [Nijat](https://www.linkedin.com/in/nijat-guliyev-1949a4294/).
 Feel free to check out my [GitHub profile](https://github.com/Nijat-Guliyev) for more projects!